Unfortunate Ends by Soren Lily

 111 x 154mm

-From the author of Twitter's Medieval Death Bot comes Unfortunate Ends: On Murder and Misadventure in Medieval England, an illuminating collection of in-depth looks at the most interesting cases from medieval coroners' rolls
+From the author of Twitter's Medieval Death Bot comes Unfortunate Ends: On Murder and Misadventure in Medieval England, an illuminating collection of in-depth looks at the most interesting cases from medieval coroners' rolls.

-Thomas, son of Henry Robekyn, died 1286 after cutting off his left foot and then his left hand in a frenzy
+Thomas, son of Henry Robekyn, died 1286 after cutting off his left foot and then his left hand in a frenzy.

 Henry Debordesle, died 1343.
-Long sick with diseases, smote himself in the belly with a knife worth one penny
+Long sick with diseases, smote himself in the belly with a knife worth one penny.

 From the bizarre to the mundane, each death tells a tale from a dangerous time to be alive, and even to die.
 Coroners' rolls list every inquest held for a death by misadventure - or accident - as well as grisly murders, some witnessed by others, some only coming to light when the hidden body was found.
 A handful of these deaths rise to the top, their tales too bizarre, ridiculous or heartbreaking to not be spun again for the modern ear.
-Through death, Murdered by Clerks gives us a rare, first-hand look into everyday life for common people of the English Middle Ages.
+Through death, Unfortunate Ends gives us a rare, first-hand look into everyday life for common people of the English Middle Ages.

 Enter your Postcode or Suburb to view availability and delivery times.